alshedivat/al-folio/_posts/2024-03-17-a-longer-introduction.md

 ## taking the (analyst) title

 After almost six years at Oxfam, I had begun to question the role of international non-governmental organizations (INGOs)--or, at the very least, my role in them.
-So I began looking for other opportunities.
+I began looking for other opportunities.
 In May of 2022, I accepted full-time Analyst position at the City of Boston.
 I was placed on the Performance Management vertical, a team dedicated to telling the story of the City's performance through data.
 (Not too far off from my old evaluation team at Oxfam.)
 The initial nervousness I felt about my experience level faded as I learned that Oxfam's challenges were common across large organizations.
 The skills I had built in relationship and project management, in translating stakeholder needs into analytic products, in data visualization design, and in facilitation were all relevant.
 The only difference was that the City employs some 20,000 staff instead of a few hundred.

 That size and scale of the City's workforce afforded a unique opportunity to test the staff-led model for data culture started by Data Pack.
 In November 2022, I led our first data culture pilot at the City: an 11-session learning cohort on JavaScript with 22 staff, using freeCodeCamp as our curriculum.
 It was a knockout success, earning a 4.7 satisfaction rating from participants, and producing many _bbgs_ (baby bar graphs).
 Those familiar with d3.js will hopefully share our pride in getting bars-on-page, just a few months after starting to learn JavaScript from scratch: